Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 9. The Basic meal account consists of an overhead portion to cover the costs of operating the residence dining halls.
 The non-refundable, non-prorated overhead portion of 50% of your Basic meal account will automatically be set aside at the beginning of the school year; however, with every food purchase made at Hospitality Services locations, 50% of the price will be taken from your Basic account and 50% will be taken from the overhead account in order for you to receive the full value of your meal plan.
 Any remaining overhead funds are non-refundable and will not carry forward at the end of the Winter term.

 10. The Basic funds of the Residence Meal Plans are non-taxable as per the Canada Revenue Agency guidelines.
-Accordingly, in order to maintain that tax exempt status, the Basic account is mandatory and non-refundable under McMaster University Residence Meal Plan Policy (except on a prorated basis upon withdrawal from residence, subject to a withdrawal fee of $50).
+Accordingly, in order to maintain that tax-exempt status, the Basic account is mandatory and non-refundable under McMaster University Residence Meal Plan Policy (except on a prorated basis upon withdrawal from residence, subject to a withdrawal fee of $50).
 Any unused Basic meal account funds, not including the overhead portion, will be carried forward at the end of the Winter term and will remain non-taxable and will expire at the end of enrollment at McMaster University.

 11. You may add funds when the BASIC account is exhausted and you still want to benefit from the non-taxable purchases at the Hospitality Services dining locations on campus.
 Unused funds that are added on are carried forward at the end of the Winter term or can be refunded upon a written request to the Mac Express Centre.